-NI Water and our project team are committed to bringing about environmental benefits - not only through the delivery of these projects - but through participating in community events such as beach cleans.
+NI Water and our project teams are committed to bringing about environmental benefits - not only through the delivery of schemes such as the Bangor Sewerage Improvement Project - but through participating in community events like beach cleans when possible.

-We continue to support Keep NI Beautiful and their patrons in their strive to create cleaner beaches and were delighted to recently help carry out beach cleans in the Ards and North Down Borough Council area.
+In the past we have been delighted to lend our support to environmental charities and their patrons in their strive to create cleaner beaches around the Ards and North Down Borough Council area.

-As the next phase of the Bangor Sewerage Improvement Project gets underway, we look forward to proactive engagement with the community and lending our support to similar environmental enhancement projects.
+As this phase of the Bangor Sewerage Improvement Project progresses, we will continue our proactive engagement with the community and assess how we can lend our support to similar environmental enhancement projects during these difficult times.